ryantd42/NY-Legislative-Git/2023/S2104A-2023/bill.md

- the  office of alcoholism and substance abuse services and the predeces- sor agencies to the office of alcoholism and  substance  abuse  services including  the division of alcoholism and alcohol abuse and the division of substance abuse services AND ALL REFERENCES TO THE OFFICE  OF  MENTAL HEALTH,  shall  be  known  as  the  "office  of addiction [services] and
+ the  office of alcoholism and substance abuse services and the predeces- sor agencies to the office of alcoholism and  substance  abuse  services including  the division of alcoholism and alcohol abuse and the division

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03499-01-3
+  LBD03499-03-3
- S. 2104  2
+ S. 2104--A  2

- [supports] MENTAL HEALTH SERVICES."
+ of substance abuse services AND ALL REFERENCES TO THE OFFICE  OF  MENTAL HEALTH,  shall  be  known  as  the  "office  of addiction [services] and [supports] MENTAL HEALTH SERVICES."
 Nothing in this  subdivision  shall be  construed as requiring or prohibiting the further amendment of stat- utes or regulations to conform to the provisions of this subdivision.
   § 2.
 Section 5.01 of the mental hygiene law, as amended by chapter 281 of the laws of 2019, is amended and two new sections 5.01-a  and  5.01-b are added to read as follows:
  § 5.01 Department of mental hygiene.
   There  shall  continue  to  be in the state government a department of mental hygiene.
 Within the  department  there  shall  be  the  following autonomous offices:
   (1) office of ADDICTION AND mental health SERVICES; AND (2) office for people with developmental disabilities[;
   (3) office of addiction services and supports].
  § 5.01-A OFFICE OF ADDICTION AND MENTAL HEALTH SERVICES.
   (A)  THE OFFICE OF ADDICTION AND MENTAL HEALTH SERVICES SHALL BE A NEW OFFICE WITHIN THE DEPARTMENT FORMED BY THE INTEGRATION  OF  THE  OFFICES AND  SERVICES OF MENTAL HEALTH AND ADDICTION SERVICES AND SUPPORTS WHICH SHALL FOCUS ON THE INTEGRATION OF CARE AND ISSUES RELATED TO BOTH MENTAL ILLNESS AND ADDICTION IN THE STATE AND  CARRY  OUT  THE  INTENT  OF  THE LEGISLATURE  IN  ESTABLISHING THE OFFICES PURSUANT TO ARTICLES SEVEN AND NINETEEN OF THIS CHAPTER.
 THE OFFICE  OF  ADDICTION  AND  MENTAL  HEALTH SERVICES IS CHARGED WITH ENSURING THE DEVELOPMENT OF COMPREHENSIVE PLANS FOR  THE  INTEGRATION  OF PROGRAMS AND SERVICES IN THE AREA OF RESEARCH, PREVENTION, CARE AND TREATMENT, CO-OCCURRING DISORDERS,  REHABILITATION, EDUCATION AND TRAINING, AND SHALL BE STAFFED TO PERFORM THE RESPONSIBIL- ITIES  ATTRIBUTED  TO  THE OFFICE PURSUANT TO SECTIONS 7.07 AND 19.07 OF THIS CHAPTER AND PROVIDE INTEGRATED SERVICES  AND  PROGRAMS  TO  PROMOTE RECOVERY  FOR  INDIVIDUALS WITH A MENTAL HEALTH DIAGNOSIS, SUBSTANCE USE DISORDER, OR A MENTAL HEALTH DIAGNOSIS AND SUBSTANCE USE DISORDER.
   (B) THE COMMISSIONER OF THE OFFICE  OF  ADDICTION  AND  MENTAL  HEALTH SERVICES SHALL BE VESTED WITH THE POWERS, DUTIES, AND OBLIGATIONS OF THE OFFICE  OF  MENTAL  HEALTH  AND  THE  OFFICE  OF  ADDICTION SERVICES AND SUPPORTS.
 ADDITIONALLY, TWO DEPUTY COMMISSIONERS  SHALL  BE  APPOINTED, ONE  DEPUTY  COMMISSIONER  TO REPRESENT ADDICTION SERVICES AND SUPPORTS, WHICH SHALL BE PROMINENTLY REPRESENTED TO ENSURE THE NEEDS OF  SUBSTANCE USE  DISORDER COMMUNITIES ARE MET, AND ONE DEPUTY COMMISSIONER TO REPRE- SENT MENTAL HEALTH SERVICES.
 IN  CONJUNCTION  WITH  ONE  ANOTHER,  THE COMMISSIONERS  SHALL DEVELOP A PLAN FOR INTEGRATING SERVICES WHICH SHALL BE MADE AVAILABLE FOR PUBLIC COMMENT.
   (C) THE OFFICE OF ADDICTION AND MENTAL  HEALTH  SERVICES  MAY  LICENSE PROVIDERS  TO  PROVIDE INTEGRATED SERVICES FOR INDIVIDUALS WITH A MENTAL HEALTH DIAGNOSIS, SUBSTANCE USE DISORDER, OR A MENTAL  HEALTH  DIAGNOSIS AND SUBSTANCE USE DISORDER, IN ACCORDANCE WITH REGULATIONS ISSUED BY THE COMMISSIONER.
 SUCH DIRECT LICENSING MECHANISM ALLOWS FOR RESOURCES TO GET TO COMMUNITY-BASED ORGANIZATIONS IN AN EXPEDITED MANNER.
   (D) THE OFFICE OF ADDICTION AND MENTAL HEALTH SERVICES SHALL ESTABLISH A STANDING ADVISORY COMMITTEE ON ADDICTION AND MENTAL  HEALTH  SERVICES.
- THE STANDING ADVISORY COMMITTEE SHALL CONSIST OF SEVEN MEMBERS APPOINTED BY THE GOVERNOR AS FOLLOWS: (I) TWO MEMBERS APPOINTED ON THE RECOMMENDA- TION OF  THE  TEMPORARY  PRESIDENT  OF  THE  SENATE;  (II)  TWO  MEMBERS APPOINTED  ON  THE  RECOMMENDATION OF THE SPEAKER OF THE ASSEMBLY; (III) ONE MEMBER APPOINTED ON THE RECOMMENDATION OF THE MINORITY LEADER OF THE SENATE; (IV) ONE MEMBER APPOINTED ON THE RECOMMENDATION OF THE  MINORITY LEADER  OF THE ASSEMBLY; AND (V) ONE MEMBER APPOINTED ON THE RECOMMENDA- TION OF THE DEPARTMENT OF HEALTH AIDS INSTITUTE, THE  OFFICE  OF  MENTAL HEALTH  AND  THE OFFICE OF ADDICTION SERVICES AND SUPPORTS TO ENSURE THE
+ THE STANDING ADVISORY COMMITTEE SHALL CONSIST OF SEVEN MEMBERS APPOINTED BY THE GOVERNOR AS FOLLOWS: (I) TWO MEMBERS APPOINTED ON THE RECOMMENDA- TION  OF  THE  TEMPORARY  PRESIDENT  OF  THE  SENATE;  (II)  TWO MEMBERS APPOINTED ON THE RECOMMENDATION OF THE SPEAKER OF  THE  ASSEMBLY;  (III) ONE MEMBER APPOINTED ON THE RECOMMENDATION OF THE MINORITY LEADER OF THE SENATE;  (IV) ONE MEMBER APPOINTED ON THE RECOMMENDATION OF THE MINORITY LEADER OF THE ASSEMBLY; AND (V) ONE MEMBER APPOINTED ON THE  RECOMMENDA-
- S. 2104  3
+ S. 2104--A  3

- INTENT OF THE LEGISLATURE IS FULFILLED IN ESTABLISHING  THE  INTEGRATION OF  SERVICES  BY  SUCH  OFFICE.
+ TION  OF  THE  DEPARTMENT OF HEALTH AIDS INSTITUTE, THE OFFICE OF MENTAL HEALTH AND THE OFFICE OF ADDICTION SERVICES AND SUPPORTS TO  ENSURE  THE INTENT  OF  THE LEGISLATURE IS FULFILLED IN ESTABLISHING THE INTEGRATION OF  SERVICES  BY  SUCH  OFFICE.
 SUCH STANDING ADVISORY COMMITTEE SHALL CONSIST OF  PROVIDERS,  PEERS,  FAMILY  MEMBERS,  INDIVIDUALS  WHO  HAVE UTILIZED  ADDICTION SERVICES AND SUPPORTS AND/OR MENTAL HEALTH SERVICES,